In a nutshell

 • No headphones at full volume

-• There are drinking fountains on 90th Street and at the Great Lawn
+• There are water fountains at 90th Street and at the Great Lawn

 Boating in Central Park

-If you like it cozy, then take a boat ride in Central Park
+If you like to take it easy, go for a boat ride in Central Park

-If you’re looking for something more relaxing, take a boat ride in Central Park
+If you like to take it easy, go for a boat ride in Central Park

-You can hire classic rowing boats from April to November from the Loeb Boathouse on The Lake, the largest lake in Central Park.
+The classic rowboats are available to rent from April through November at the Loeb Boathouse on The Lake, the largest lake in Central Park.

-The price is 25 dollars per hour and the boat can fit up to four people.
+The price is $25 per hour and each boat holds up to four people.

-You row across the beautiful The Lake, past the Bow Bridge and always have a great view of the New York skyline.
+You row across the beautiful lake, past Bow Bridge, with gorgeous views of the New York City skyline throughout.

-In winter, you can go ice skating in Central Park New York
+In winter you can ice skate in Central Park New York

-In winter, ice skating is an amazing thing to do in Central Park New York
+In winter you can ice skate in Central Park New York

-You can ice skate in New York not only at Rockefeller Center with the Top of the Rock, but also in Central Park.
-At least during the season – from October through April.
+In New York, you can ice skate not only at Rockefeller Center with Top of the Rock, but also in Central Park — at least from October through April.

 The ice skating rink in Central Park is called Wollman Rink.
-You can find it in the south-east corner of the park.
+You’ll find it in the southeastern corner of the park.

 Swimming in Central Park

-The leisure center is located in the northern part of the park, near the Harlem Meer, and was opened in April 2025.
+The recreation center is located in the northern part of the park, near Harlem Meer, and opened in April 2025.

-Animal welfare organizations criticize the poor conditions under which the animals have to work.
-The same phenomenon can also be found in Malta, for example.
+Animal welfare organizations have called out the poor conditions under which the horses are made to work.
+The same issue exists, for example, in Malta.

 Central Park New York with Kids

-If you are in New York with kids, Central Park is a great destination.
-Kids can discover a lot here and burn off some energy.
+If you’re visiting New York with kids, Central Park is a fantastic destination.
+There’s plenty for children to explore and burn off some energy.

 Kids love the carousel in Central Park New York